-More than one million people are diagnosed with diabetes every year in the United States.
-Because diabetes can cause serious negative health consequences, it’s important to take precautionary steps in order to stay healthy and minimize your risk.
-If you’ve been diagnosed with pre-diabetes, or your primary care doctor believes you’re at risk for developing it, keep reading to learn how you can help prevent Type 2 diabetes.
+More than one million people are diagnosed with type 2 diabetes every year in the United States, and 34.5% are currently diagnosed with pre-diabetes.
+Diabetes can cause serious negative health consequences, and it’s important to take precautionary steps to stay healthy and minimize your risk.
+If you’ve been diagnosed with pre-diabetes, or your primary care doctor believes you’re at risk for developing it, keep reading to learn how you can prevent type 2 diabetes.

 What are the Risk Factors?

 Some people are more likely to develop diabetes than others.
 By understanding the risk factors – and managing them when possible – you’ll be better prepared to keep diabetes at bay.
 Common risk factors include, but are not limited to, the following:

 - All adults over the age of 45 – The risk for type 2 diabetes tends to increase with age, yet patients of any age can be diagnosed, including children.

 - Adults who are overweight –

 - Body mass index (BMI) equal to or greater than 25

 - BMI equal to or greater than 23 in Asian Americans